 - Record an audio message to listen to later, take a photo and tag the two to record an event or item to remember.

 - Drag and drop content like a PDF right into Evernote from your desktop and it’s filed (and searchable).

-- You can even save your precious Twitter Tweets (public or DM) directly into Evernotes database by simply including @myENin the message (quick set up required)
+- Save your Tweets (public or DM) directly into Evernotes database by simply including @myEN in the message (quick set up required)

 Evernote constantly syncs with the database, so you are only seconds away from totally available information.

 Did I mention it’s free?
 Yes, you have to put up with some small rotating banner ads, but believe me it’s worth it.
-Odds are very good you’ll upgrade to premium anyway, not to get rid of the ads, but to get more storage (up to 500Mb added per month).
-For $45/year it’s a steal, trust me.
+Odds are very good you’ll upgrade to premium anyway, not to get rid of the ads, but to get more storage because you can fill it up pretty quickly.

-Are you using Evernote too? share some tips and tricks, I’m just getting started here.
+Are you using Evernote too? share some tips and tricks here.
 Got an even better app?
 Tell me, I love finding new toys!